Blog

 What do you think?
 Personally, once you get used to it, I like Windows 8.
 But if you ask me, I still want my Start menu.

-In an article published on HT, it seems like Windows 8 is a very confusing.
+In an article published on HT, it seems like Windows 8 is very confusing.
 Here are some of the comments from the article.

 "It was very difficult to get used to," he said.
 "I have an 8-year-old and a 10-year-old, and they never got used to it.
-They were like, `We're just going to use Mom's computer.'"
+They were like, We're just going to use Mom's computer.

 "I am very worried that Microsoft may be about to shoot itself in the foot spectacularly," said.
 Michael Mace, the CEO of Silicon Valley software startup Cera Technology and a former Apple employee.
 Windows 8 is so different, he said, that many Windows users who aren't technophiles will feel lost, he said.